 This programme is funded through Office For Fair Access (OFFA) and is aimed at UK undergraduate students who are from under-represented groups in higher education including:

 - Mature students

 - Students who are first the first generation in their family at university

-If you are interested in this programme please contact us at firstname.lastname@example.org or drop in to chat to Careers staff direct by visiting the Base, just off Alexandra Square, Lancaster Campus
+If you would like to applly please contact us at firstname.lastname@example.org or drop in to chat to Careers staff directly by visiting the Base, Alexandra Square, Lancaster University.